BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 Prometheus has been the historical solution for monitoring Nexus at BBP for its popularity and its versatility as it allows to monitor all components.

+// TODO add a diagram of how the Prometheus ecosystem work.